realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

 ### A Note on Managing Source-Code Line-Complexity

-- Humans can handle 7±2 items in their short-term working memory at a given time, so code lines
+- Humans can handle 7±2 items in their short-term working memory at a given time.
+Limiting the number of items allows the reader to comprehend what is written faster and easier.
-- Limit the complexity of each line of code to 6 items or less allows the reader to easier and faster comprehension.
+- Limiting the complexity of each line of code to 6 items improves the reader's speed and ease of comprehension.
 - Consider breaking up into multiple lines when nearing 6 items on a given line.
 - Line complexity should never have more than 9 items on a given line.
 - Strive to keep line complexity to maximum of 6 items, and know when the line complexity exceeds that number, it